 Dogmas show up in all sorts of places, but it appears that we may not always be aware of the dogmas we hold.
 The summer’s drama over President Trump’s selection to the Supreme Court has been the object of scorn despite the fact that the Court has been well identified as “politically motivated” on the moral topics of the day.
-Far be it from me to endorse any decision by Trump.
-I remain non-partisan, and thus this article speaks to the inverse logic and dogmas of the politically correct.
+Far be it from me to give a blanket endorsement of Trump; I remain non-partisan, and thus this article speaks to the inverse logic and dogmas of the politically correct.

 “Do you consider yourself an ‘orthodox Catholic’?’ asked Dick Durbin of Illinois, himself a Catholic, taking issue with Ms. Barrett’s use of that term to describe those who strive to align their lives fully with the Church’s teachings.
 Mazie Hirono of Hawaii darkly insinuated that Ms. Barrett would apply Catholic morality to decide cases.

 But Dianne Feinstein of California took things furthest.
 ‘Dogma and law are two different things,’ she said.
 ‘And I think whatever a religion is, it has its own dogma.
 The law is totally different.
 And I think in your case, professor, when you read your speeches, the conclusion one draws is that the dogma lives loudly within you, and that’s of concern.'”

 It is with breathtaking self-ignorance that Ms. Feinstein appears to be incapable of recognizing at least two things: